-- do the online activities in your Job Plan.
+- do the activities in your Job Plan.

 We may be able to exempt you from your requirements if you’re impacted by coronavirus.
 If you’re in isolation at home, we’ll grant you an exemption for up to 14 days.

-For us to do this you need to tell us as soon as possible after you’re isolated by calling us on your regular payment line.
-You need to tell us why you’re isolated, for example, if any of the following apply:
+To get an exemption you need to tell us as soon as possible after you’ve isolated.
+Do this by calling us on your regular payment line.
+You need to tell us why you’re isolated, for example, if either of the following apply:

 You don’t need to give us proof to support your exemption.
-However, if you need to stay in isolation longer, you’ll need to call us on your regular payment line to update us on your circumstances.
+If you need to stay in isolation longer, call us on your regular payment line.

 If you’re a principal carer you may also be exempt.
 You may be exempt if either:

 - you’re caring for an adult with a disability or special needs whose day service or supported workplace premises closes.

 You’ll need to call us on your regular payment line to let us know.